 When Aussie golfer Adam Scott arrived in the USA and started playing college golf, en route to getting his PGA Tour card, many of the other players found it strange that he used a push cart.

-While it may not have been seen as ‘cool’, it didn’t worry ‘Scotty’ – who has gone on to notch 14 PGA Tour wins, including the 2013 Masters championship, along with 11 European Tour victories.
+While it may not have been seen as ‘cool’, it didn’t worry ‘Scotty’ – who has gone on to notch more than 10 PGA Tour wins, including the 2013 Masters championship, along with many European Tour victories.

 If using a push cart is good enough for Adam Scott, it’s good enough for you too – and it’s definitely not ‘lame’.